aosabook/500lines/template-engine/template-engine.markdown

 ```
 <!-- [[[end]]] -->

-* a method to produce the final values by executing the code.
+`get_globals` yields the final values by executing the code.
 This stringifies
 the object, executes it to get its definitions, and returns the resulting
 values:

 <!-- [[[cog include("templite.py", first="def get_globals", numblanks=1, dedent=False) ]]] -->
 ```